ChaissonLab/vamos/README.md

 ## <a name="introduction"></a>Introduction
 Vamos is a tool to perform run-length encoding of VNTR sequences using a set of selected motifs from all motifs observed at that locus.
-Vamos gauranttes that the encoded sequence (annotation) is winthin a bounded edit distance of the original sequence.
+Vamos guarantees that the encoding sequence is winthin a bounded edit distance of the original sequence.
-For example, a VNTR sequence `ACGGTACTGTACGT` may be encoded to a more compact representation `ACGGT, AC\textcolor{red}{G}GT, ACGT` using motif set `[ACGGT, ACGT]`
+For example, a VNTR sequence ACGGTACTGTACGT may be encoded to a more compact representation - ACGGT|AC\textcolor{red}{G}GT|ACGT using motif set [ACGGT, ACGT].

-Vamos can generate annotation for each read at a VNTR locus, given a set of motifs at that locus. (`--readwise` mode) Vamos can generate annotation for each VNTR locus by aggragating annotations of reads. (`--locuswise` mode) Vamos can generate annotation for subsequence of a read lifted from a VNTR locus. (`--single_seq` mode)
+Vamos can generate annotation for each read, given a set of motifs for each VNTR locus. (`--readwise` mode) Vamos can generate annotation for each VNTR locus by aggragating annotations of reads. (`--locuswise` mode) Vamos can generate annotation for subsequence of a read lifted from a particular VNTR locus. (`--single_seq` mode)

+### <a name="emotif"></a>Efficient motif set
+We generate a set of efficient VNTR motifs from 32 haplotype-resolved LRS genomes sequenced for population references and diversity panels.
+XXXX (some statistics)
+XXXX (path)

 ## <a name="install"></a>Installation
 ### <a name="build"></a>Building vamos from source files